The government recently announced that self-employed workers can apply for a support scheme worth 80% of their average monthly profits.

 How can KashFlow help?

-KashFlow can help you prepare and submit your self-assessment to HMRC.
+KashFlow can help you prepare and submit your self-assessment to HMRC with our small business bookkeeping software.

 It’s built for the self-employed and small businesses, so it’s jargon-free, meaning you don’t need to be an accountant to use it.